 Recommended: Storyflow

 Students often cannot afford subscriptions but have extensive brainstorming needs: thesis planning, study notes, project organization.
 Storyflow's genuinely unlimited free tier provides professional-grade visual thinking without payment barriers.
+The Second Brain template is a strong default for collecting notes and references across a semester.

 Enterprise Teams (Large Organizations)